FAQ

 Yes.
 Many of the women do not run for one reason or another.
 We have a special assistant coach who teaches the art of fitness walking!
 In addition, our running program is based on a run and walk and run method.
 Both walkers and runners are welcome on our team.

-We do not give refunds, but depending on the circumstances, and when you drop-out, we can roll part of your fee over until the next year.
+We do not give refunds, but depending on the circumstances and when you drop out, we can roll part of your fee over until the next year.
 This is always tricky for us.
-If we take your registration and turn someone else away as a result, and then you decide to drop out, we have lost you in the process (of which we are sad!) and have turned away an interested participant as well.
+If we take your registration and turn someone else away, and then you decide to drop out, we have lost you in the process (of which we are sad!) and have turned away an interested participant as well.

 11. How old do you have to be to be on the Team?